WyszukiwarkaPublikacji/arxiv-sanity-lite/README.md

 ```bash
 python3 decimer.py
 ```
 However it only seems to work on older python versions.
-We had success running it on a dockerized debian 11.
+We had success running it on a dockerized debian 11, or under uv.
 Additionally it requries poppler, which on debian based system can by installed by running
 ```bash
 sudo apt install poppler-utils